rptcloud/azure_terraform/15-extending_terraform.md

 password = USCx=<D(7+KVWu:o
 ```

-This is great, but I wan the keys as files, how?
+This is great, but I want the keys as files, how?

 Add the following config: